michael666nan/buildingsysid/docs/tutorial_1.md

 # Import the necessary libraries
 import buildingsysid as bid
 import pandas as pd
+import matplotlib.pyplot as plt  # For visualization import numpy as np  # For numerical operations
 ```

 **Explanation:**
 - The `buildingsysid` library provides tools for system identification in building applications
 - `pandas` is used for data handling and manipulation
+- `matplotlib` for visualizing results and data inspection
+- `numpy` for numerical calculations when needed

 ### Step 3: Loading and Preparing Data